sramshetty/MachineLearningData/README.md

 # MachineLearningData
-Data for Machine Learning Projects
+Data for Machine Learning Projects, school and beyond.